IRTF-HRPC/drafts/draft-political.md

 Acknowledgements
 ================

-Thanks to Andrew Sullivan, Brian Carpenter, Mark Perkins and all contributors and reviewers on the hrpc mailinglist.
+Thanks to Michael Rogers, Andrew Sullivan, Brian Carpenter, Mark Perkins and all contributors and reviewers on the hrpc mailinglist.
 Special thanks to Gisela Perez de Acha for some thorough editing rounds.

 Research Group Information
 ==========================